Aurea

 1910

 We borded the last train that left Prussia before it was taken by the Russians.
 I was fine, I was always fine because I was in my mother's lap.
 I had a stuffed animal made of plaid fabric, with big ears and a trunk: it was an elephant.
 Before falling asleep, I would run the thin strip of fabric that was the elephant's tail across my mouth.
 Several times, the elephant fell in the middle of the train; my mother then hurried between people's feet, legs, and suitcases to find my elephant.
 When we fled, it was almost Christmas.
 Temperatures were very low.
-The train was completely occupied,it was almost impossible to breathe inside.
-Peopleeven stood inside the bathrooms.
-Whenever the train stopped passengers rushed to relieve themselves in the meadows, turning their backs on the train carriages.
+The train was completely occupied, it was almost impossible to breathe inside.
+People even stood inside the bathrooms.
+Whenever the train stopped passengers rushed to relieve themselves in the meadows, turning their backs to the train carriages.
 My mother fondly remembered that scene of bare bottoms in the snow.
 She would rather tell us about this, than about the mothers that carried along the corpses of their dead kids to their unknown destination.

 ANA & LOUISE is a project that emerged from our grandmother's stories and the way that time and repetition started to show new reflections among their anecdotes.